tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

 containers.
 So people started building tools for container orchestration.

 One of the first attempts to do that came from CoreOS with fleetd and etcd.
-As one of the early adopters back in the 2014, I would like that it was smooth journey but...
+As one of the early adopters back in the 2014, I would like to say that it was smooth journey but...
 I can't.
 In the beginning, there were lots of parts that were missing or just too simplistic- service discovery, smooth failovers, logging, persistent volumes.
 Later, Docker Swarm, Rancher, Mesos, DCOS appeared.
 However, by the end of 2018, it became clear Kubernetes is the winner.
+[Etcd](https://github.com/etcd-io/etcd) needed three rewrites until it became usable.

 Having used CoreOS and Docker Swarm, I must say that Kubernetes made lots of things possible (and easy) but also it is a tool with a steep learning curve.
 For a novice, it is far from simple for deploying their first application and especially making it ready for production.
-And, if you can't use a managed Kubernetes service such as GKE or AKS, you are out-of-lock, as deploying your own cluster is even more complicated (but it is getting easier especially with k3s and the likes).
+And, if you can't use a managed Kubernetes service such as GKE or AKS, you are out-of-luck, as deploying your own cluster is even more complicated (but it is getting easier especially with k3s and the likes).

 ## Data Engineer and Machine Learning